ashuTew01/techfuse/README.md

 ## Project Description

 TechFuse is a platform that hosts a wide range of technology articles.
-Users can browse articles by category, submit their own articles with images, and engage with the content through comments and likes.
+Users can browse articles by category, submit their own articles with images, and engage with the content.

 ## Technologies Used